moehriegitt/vastringify/README.md

 The format specifiers in this printing mechanism serve to define which output format should be used, as they are not needed for type information.
-The format specifier "~v" can be used as a generic 'default' output format.
+The format specifier "~s" can be used as a generic 'default' output format.

 ### Format Specifiers